jondbrown/MusicDatabase/README.md

 A simple database web app for inserting, editing, deleting, and searching a database of artists.

-A demonstartion can be see <a href="http://jonbrownsstupidapps.com/apps/database/artists.php">here</a>.
+A demonstration can be see <a href="http://jonbrownsstupidapps.com/apps/database/artists.php">here</a>.